Setting Site Vanities

 If the animation below is cut off, you can see the complete animation by clicking the link under it to open the full topic.

 Example Your company has a product called FictionSoft Pro, and it consists of multiple modules.
-Your documentation team has therefore created a different Flare project for each of those modules.
+Your documentation team has therefore created a different project for each of those modules.
 Suppose that you are in charge of the Module 3 project.

 Periodically, your company releases a new version of the software.
 As a technical writer, you need to produce documentation for each of those releases.